An online women's development programme for early career researchers

 Trainer: Dr Emma Williams

-Please complete a short application form by the end of 28 March 2021 to join the May-July cohort.
+Please complete a short application form by the end of 30 November 2021 to apply for either of the two cohorts.
 The application form includes a statement of interest in which you are asked to briefly explain why you are interested in the programme (max.
 1200 characters).

-Places will be offered on a first come, first served basis and priority will be given to postdoctoral researchers.
+Places will be offered on a first come, first served basis and priority will be given to postdoctoral researchers and ECRs who are on temporary teaching contracts.

 For more information contact Dr Fryni Panayidou (email@example.com).